Jormart/master-spring-microservices/README.md

 - Each microservice can be run on a different port by setting `server.port` in its `src/main/resources/application.properties`.
 - The `spring-cloud-config-server` should be started first if you want to use centralized configuration.
 - The `git-localconfig-repo/` contains the configuration files used by the config server.
+- The `naming-server` (Eureka) should be started before other services that require service discovery.

 ### H2 Database Console
 - Access the H2 console at `http://localhost:<port>/h2-console` for services using H2.